TheHumanoidTyphoon/football-match-data-scraper-and-analysis/README.md

 # Football Match Data Scraper and Analysis
 This Python script enables you to scrape and analyze football match data.
 It's designed to be executed from the command line and offers a range of options for data scraping, analysis, and visualization.
 The script empowers you to access a wide variety of football match data and analyze it in different ways.
-Additionally, you can use the script to create visualizations that help you gain insights from the .
+Additionally, you can use the script to create visualizations that help you gain insights from the data.

 ## Getting Started
 ### Prerequisites